Alsancak railway station

 Alsancak railway station (Alsancak Garı) is one of the two main railway terminals in İzmir and is the second-oldest railway station in Turkey, after Kemer, being completed in 1858.
-The station is the main hub for İZBAN trains, and is the terminus for both lines.
+The station serves İZBAN trains. İZBAN operates commuter trains north to Aliağa and Menemen and south to Cumaovası and Tepeköy.

 History

 İzmir was a primary trade city during the 19th century and still is today.
 The main industry of the area was agriculture.
 However it took caravans days to transport the goods from the fields to the port.
 So, the Ottoman Empire gave a concession to a British company to build a railway from Aydın to İzmir, on 22 September 1856.
 The Ottoman Railway Company (ORC) was formed on that day.

 Ottoman Railway Company era (1856–1935)

 The Ottoman Railway Company chose to start their line in the neighborhood of Alsancak, near the docks.
 The original station consisted of a small building with a few tracks and a small depot.
 The station opened on 30 October 1858 when the railway reached Gaziemir and Seydiköy.
 Passenger traffic was low and the few freight trains that operated, unloaded at Kemer.
 The railway reached Aydın in 1866 and the ORC opened the whole line on 1 July 1866.
 When this line opened, freight traffic was too heavy for Kemer to handle and the ORC needed a larger depot.
 More tracks were added, maintenance depots, train sheds and freight depots were built as well as the Alsancak dock being considerably extended.
 Also a lot of rich foreign and Ottoman business leviathans lived in İzmir, mainly in Bornova, Şirinyer and Buca.
 The railway could help them commute to work in Alsancak and back to their homes.
 Passenger traffic increased once the Şirinyer-Buca branch was opened, in 1870 and a new station was needed to be built for these rich families.
 In 1871 a new, bigger station with a clock tower was opened.
 This clock tower became the first in İzmir.
 Today, this building is the headquarters of District 3.

 In 1890s a tram line was opened from the dock in Pasaport to Alsancak station, traveling up the Kordon waterfront.
 This line was connected to the tracks at the station and passengers would board horse-pulled trams from Pasaport to Alsancak station to board intercity trains in the day.
 At night freight trains would transport freight to Pasaport pier, to reduce the congestion in the port of Alsancak.
 With the opening of this tram line traffic increased even more and the existing freight depots were moved to the Alsancak docks.